ansipes/mejo-187/content/project/two.md

 - Adding an interactive element, like a carousel or an accordion
 - Adding meta data, like OpenGraph tags, so that the shared link generates a rich preview on platforms like Facebook
+- Researching and implementing a cool CSS effect

+## Warnings

+Because code is so accessible and so reusable, you must take extra care to not do anything that would be considered plagiarism in this class.
+Here are some tips.

+- Don't use code that you can't explain.
+Extra effects / features are nice, but I want you to understand how it works.
+- Don't copy code/site wholesale.
+Looking to use a nifty hover effect?
+Cool.
+Looking to use a prebuilt five-page template?
+Not cool.
+- If you are copy/pasting code into your project, make a code comment listing the URL where you obtained the code and an explanation of how it works.
+- Do not work off the same codebase as a peer.